BloodSweatAndCode/lucid/README.md

 > Coming soon

+## Contact

+Easiest way to get a hold of me is to drop me a message in the [BloodSweatAndCode's Lab discord](https://discord.gg/77Ndqdn).
+Check the `#lucid-dev` channel for stuff related to lucid, or feel free to roam around in the other channels dedicated to my other major project, [CV2R - Castlevania 2 Randomizer](https://github.com/BloodSweatAndCode/cv2r).

 ## Credits

-The _real_ map editing kings are [Vexatos](https://github.com/Vexatos) and [Cruor](https://github.com/Cruor), who created Maple, Ahorn, and are working on Loenn, all found at the [Celestial Cartogrpahers github page](https://github.com/CelestialCartographers).
+The _real_ map editing kings are [Vexatos](https://github.com/Vexatos) and [Cruor](https://github.com/Cruor).
+They created:

+* [Maple](https://github.com/CelestialCartographers/Maple) - [Julia](https://julialang.org/) API for developing Celeste maps
+* [Ahorn](https://github.com/CelestialCartographers/Ahorn) - Visual map maker and level editor for Celeste
+* [Loenn](https://github.com/CelestialCartographers/Loenn) (WIP) - The next evolution in visual map making for Celeste (Ahorn's eventual successor)

+All these repos can be found at the [Celestial Cartogrpahers github page](https://github.com/CelestialCartographers).
 Those tools are the ones you really want to be looking at for Celeste map building.
+Additionally, if you want to learn more about Celeste map building or get in touch with Vexatos or Cruor, you can find them in the [Celeste discord](https://discord.gg/yex8gd3) on the `#map_making` channel.

+Big thanks to Vexatos specifically for helping me understand how Maple works and giving me lots of details on the Celeste `bin` file format.